-The Harley Benton brand never ceases to surprise with its proposals and this time offers a ukulele banjo that borders on excellent.
-Its sound capabilities are ample and it has a construction with some aesthetic details that we will describe below.
+- The Harley Benton brand never ceases to surprise with its selection and this time offers a ukulele banjo that borders on excellent.
+Its sound capabilities are ample and it has a construction with some aesthetic details that we will discuss below.

-As for the hoop or hull, it is made of stainless steel for greater durability.
+- As for the hoop or hull, it's made of stainless steel for greater durability.
 Its tensioning screws are made of chrome to avoid jamming and reduce manufacturing costs.
 On the other hand, the capo is made of graphite, a somewhat fragile material but with an excellent sliding cover that benefits the vibration of the strings.

-The Harley Benton BJU-15Pro has a very pleasant feel that allows for gentle movements throughout its range of tessitura, which gives it a softness that is so desirable in full-size banjos but so hard to find.
-At the same time, it provides fast tuning because it is almost perfectly harmonized.
+- The Harley Benton BJU-15Pro has a very pleasant feel that allows for gentle movements throughout its range of tessitura, which gives it a softness that is so desirable in full-size banjos but so hard to find.
+At the same time, it provides fast tuning because it's almost perfectly harmonized.

-As for the drumhead, it is a Remo Ambassador for banyo which is 8 inches in diameter.
+- As for the drumhead, it's a Remo Ambassador for banjo, which is 8 inches in diameter.
 It has ten tensioning screws and vintage-style chrome tuning pegs that respond very well to tuning, and a traditional dark natural wood finish with dotted inlays across the fingerboard.
 These inlays are especially for learners who still need to get used to the location of musical notes.

-We dare say that this is the best banjo in this price range on the market.
-Due to its small size, one might think that it does not have a large volume.
+- We dare say that this is the best banjo in this price range on the market.
+Due to its small size, one might think it doesn't have a large volume.
 But the truth is that the open back resonator box does an excellent job of projecting the sound.
 The Remo drumhead also provides a traditional sound that is diversified by the design of the case.

-As far as note transitions are concerned, we did find some disparity when going below the tenth fret and we believe this is something Harley Benton needs to improve on.
+- As far as note transitions are concerned, we did find some disparity when going below the tenth fret and we believe this is something Harley Benton needs to improve upon.
 However, this is a minor detail that only a well-trained ear can notice.

 Each of the described banjos has very particular characteristics, but the best of them is the Harley Benton BJ-65Pro 6 String.
 Its build quality is on a par with its sonorous capacity and every musician of any level will find in it a companion for every occasion.